yuky2020/LockScreenService/README.md

 move scripts folder to your home ,

-edit lock.sh for work with your lockscreen,(i use betterlockscreen that is based on i3lock so it is the default ,you can find it in aur or on [GitHub - pavanjadhaw/betterlockscreen: 🍀 sweet looking lockscreen for linux system](https://github.com/pavanjadhaw/betterlockscreen),)
+edit lock.sh for work with your lockscreen,(i use betterlockscreen that is based on i3lock so it is the default on my sh ,you can find it in aur or on [GitHub - pavanjadhaw/betterlockscreen: 🍀 sweet looking lockscreen for linux system](https://github.com/pavanjadhaw/betterlockscreen),),

 chmod 777 lock.sh